 The standard aspect ratio is 16:9 but it gives the option for filmmakers to upload files with 4:3 ratios.

 Above are the ways that I figured out on changing aspect ratio in Filmora.
-Whether you are changing the aspect ratio for a different social media platform or something else, you will find that is easy in Filmora.
+Whether you are changing the aspect ratio for a different social media platform or something else, Filmora is undoubtedly your first choice.

 Liza Brown is a writer and a lover of all things video.